 Laws change very frequently.
 Recently, both Maryland and California passed laws requiring certain commercial settings to update their evacuation plans and have a plan for evacuating individuals with mobility issues.
 In Maryland, the state passed a law stating that every school system must have a detailed plan on how to evacuate individuals with limited mobility as of July 2018.
 Similarly, in California, every Residential Care Facility for the Elderly (RCFE’s) must have an evacuation chair at every stairwell as of July 2019.

-As more and more laws continue change, it is essential that all commercial settings are prepared for any sort of emergency.
-Whether it be a hurricane, fire, tornado, power outage, or a lock down, the liabilities associated with unpreparedness are tremendous.
-This legislation emphasizes just how crucial evacuations chairs have become.
+As more and more laws continue to change, it is essential that all commercial settings are prepared for any sort of emergency.
+Whether it be a hurricane, fire, tornado, power outage, or lockdown, the liabilities associated with unpreparedness are tremendous.
+This legislation emphasizes just how crucial evacuation chairs have become.
 For under $1,000, every commercial setting can have a safe plan of action and proactively prepare for any unforeseen or dangerous situation.
-With devices such as the MS3C-300TS Evacuation Stair Chair or the more lightweight option, the MS3C-100TS Lightweight Stair Evacuation Stair Chair, both students, residents of assisted living facilities, or any individual with limited mobility will be safer, and caretakers will be more prepared in emergency evacuations.
+With devices such as the MS3C-300MC Evacuation Stair Chair or the more lightweight option, the MS3C-100TS Lightweight Stair Evacuation Stair Chair, both students, residents of assisted living facilities, or any individual with limited mobility will be safer, and caretakers will be more prepared in emergency evacuations.